Types of Degrees Marine Science Majors Are Getting

 |Hispanic or Latino||26|

-Students from other countries are interested in Marine Science, too.
+Americans aren’t the only ones with an interest in Marine Science.
 About 1.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Marine Science Majors Make?